 Another interesting possible RF source is the cluster klystron.
 In Ref.
-14, R. Palmer and R. Miller describe a multiple beam array of "klystrinos" which when coupled together can give impressive results.
+18, R. Palmer and R. Miller describe a multiple beam array of "klystrinos" which when coupled together can give impressive results.
 By dividing a single beam into many beams shielded from each other, the problems of space charge are effectively eliminated.
-This source could be used as a driver for RF pulse compression.
+This source could be used as a driver for RF pulse compression."
 Alternatively, with the addition of a grid and an oil-filled transmission line for energy storage, the device could directly produce short RF pulses.
 Thus far, there has been no experimentation; but calculations and cost estimates are encouraging.

 Rather than separating the beam into separate beams, it is also possible to consider ribbon beam geometries.
-One possibility, the Gigatron, is presented in

-Ref.
-15. This device makes use of the lasertron concept to produce a bunched beam directly at the cathode.
+One possibility, the Gigatron, is presented in Ref.
+19. This device makes use of the lasertron concept to produce a bunched beam directly at the cathode.
 Field emitting arrays are used for the cathode while a ribbon beam geometry is envisioned to control space charge effects.
 This device is another candidate for RF pulse compression and has an impressive efficiency on paper.
 Experimental tests are presently being prepared.

-To conclude this section, it seems that if high power tests of RF pulse compression show positive results, there are several candidates to provide the long pulse input RF.
+To conclude this section, it seems that if high-power tests of RF pulse compression show positive results, there are several candidates to provide the long pulse input RF.
 Such an RF source combined with RF pulse compression would be a possible power source for an ILC or TLC which could be realized in the near future.
-All other possibilities seem somewhat more remote and need much more R&D.